| BANGLADESH - DAILY LIFE - 2 |

 factories, you see the long rows of colorful saris of the young women,

-walking in long rows between the dirt dark buildings, on the way the work.
+walking in long rows between the dirty dark buildings, on the way the work.

 Long rows are also waiting for the embassies, but these are men, without